 Burial at Sea Coordinator, US EPA Region 2, 290 Broadway, New York, NY 10007 Phone: (212) 637-3796

 If you wish to scatter ashes on land such as a state park, you should check if the park in question has any rules about permits required for ash-scattering.

 Culturally diverse funerals in New York

 New York has a rich, vibrant multicultural community and as such there are a diverse set of funeral traditions and customs practiced in New York.
-Be it traditional Irish wakes, African-American home-goings, Jewish funerals or Buddhist ceremonies, there is a funeral services provider meeting all these needs.
-If you have particular faith or custom requirements, be sure to check around and find out which providers can accommodate your needs.
+Be it traditional Irish wakes, African-American home-goings, Jewish funerals, or Buddhist ceremonies, there is a funeral services provider meeting all these needs.
+If you have a particular faith or custom requirement, be sure to check around and find out which providers can accommodate your needs.

 Veteran’s funerals in New York

 A veteran and certain dependents are entitled to some VA benefits.
 This is primarily a free cemetery plot, grave marker, and U.S. flag.
 Certain funeral homes will also offer discounted funeral services to veterans.
 The VA cemetery in Brooklyn/Cypress Hills is now closed to new interments and the ones in Elmira and Farmingdale are open for new interments of cremated remains only.
 The ones in Bath, Calverton, Romulus, and Schuylerville all have space for both casketed and cremated remains.
 To find out more about entitlements for veteran’s benefits contact your local VA office.

 When a death occurs outside of New York